Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Ice cubes, washed vegetables and fruit at resorts should be okay since many of them have their own filtration systems, but there’s no guarantee.
 If you have a sensitive stomach you may want to avoid these foods all together.

-Mexico has good healthcare with reliable hospitals and urgent care but in the last few years, there are more and more reports of people being charged huge amounts to be treated.
-Sometimes their credit cards are charged the max amount and if they can’t pay all up front, they are told they can’t leave the hospital.
+Mexico has good healthcare with reliable hospitals and urgent care but in the last few years, there are more and more reports of tourists being charged huge amounts up front just to be treated.
+If you don’t have a credit cards to cover or cash on hand you might not be allowed to leave the hospital.